Mack34021/ip/README.md

 ### delete
 Syntax: "delete &lt;index>"

-Description: Deletes the task with index as &lt;x>
+Description: Deletes the task with index as &lt;x>.

 Example:
 ```